Table of Contents

 If your employer fired you for reporting a workplace violation, it may constitute wrongful termination due to retaliation.
 Whistleblower protection laws safeguard employees from retaliation.
 What is whistleblowing?
 It occurs when an employee reports illegal, unethical, or unsafe activities within a company or organization.
 These activities include violations of labor laws, workplace safety hazards, fraud, discrimination, environmental violations, or other unlawful conduct.

-If you were fired after reporting misconduct, you have the right to file a complaint with the Occupational Safety and Health Administration (OSHA) or another appropriate agency.
+If you were fired after reporting misconduct, you have the right to file a complaint with OSHA or another appropriate agency.
 To file a complaint, you must show that:

 - You engaged in a protected activity (such as reporting a legal violation).